 - USJF registration for the entire time in grade period required (or back fees paid)

-- USJF Background Check Form and $16.00 payment for background check payable to “USJF”
+- USJF Background Check Form and $16.00 payment for background check payable to “USJF” (not required for those under 18)

 - Mailed to USJF before the paperwork deadline: